univention/univention-corporate-server/doc/manual/mail/management.rst

 :ref:`central-user-interface-edit`.

-The user can be warned once a specified portion of the mailbox is attained and then receives a message that his available storage space is almost full.
+The user can be warned once a specified portion of the mailbox is attained and then receives a message that their available storage space is almost full.
 The administrator can enter the threshold in percent and the messages subject and
 text: